Emma Miller (suffragist): Women's enfranchisement

 Miller was a founding member of the Women's Equal Franchise Association, which was established in 1894 and almost immediately suffered a split.
-Leontine Cooper left to form the Women's Suffrage League, alleging that the WEFA was too close to the labour movement which could hinder women's enfranchisement.
+Leontine Cooper left to form the Women's Franchise League, alleging that the WEFA was too close to the labour movement which could hinder women's enfranchisement.
 Miller remained and was elected president.
 She held the position until 1905, when the organisation disbanded on the successful attainment of women's suffrage.
 Despite the differences, Miller, Cooper and the conservative Women's Christian Temperance Union often worked together on suffrage issues.

 Women were enfranchised under the Federal Electoral Act on 9 April 1902, becoming the first women of the world to win the right to vote for a national parliament.
 (Women in New Zealand won the right to vote in colonial elections in 1893).
 Members of the Women's Equal Franchise Association actively canvassed for the women's vote for the December 1903 Federal election, by forming the Women Workers' Political Organisation with Miller as president.
 After the Federal election Miller stood down as president, but became President of the Political Labour Council in Brisbane.
 Women were granted the vote for the Queensland parliament on 25 January 1905, although not the right to stand for parliament.
 The following year Emma Miller embarked on a tour of western Queensland under the auspices of the Australian Workers' Union, speaking at large public rallies and helping to form local branches of the Workers' Political Organisation and the Women Workers' Political Organisation.

 Later life

 Brisbane General Strike

 During the 1912 Brisbane General Strike for the right to organise trade unions, Miller led a contingent of women to Parliament House.
-During the march, the women were charged by policemen with batons, and Miller thrust her hat-pin into the Police Commissioner's horse, causing the horse to throw him and injure him severely.
+During the march, the women were charged by horse-mounted police with batons, and Miller thrust her hat-pin into the Police Commissioner's horse, causing the horse to throw him and injure him severely.